Fehzan0704/Continental_OsloMet/README.md

 The repository consists of the following files:
 - Code for training the models used in the mobile application
+- Code to transfer PyTorch model to PyTorch mobile Code for mobile application
 - Spreadsheets of training data
 - Folder from different model versions
-- Source code for mobile application
 - Complete dataset, with multiple versions